sagemath/sage/src/doc/en/developer/portability_testing.rst

    ``configure`` script.

 You can edit a copy of the configuration file to change to a different platform, another version, or build stage.
-After editing the configuration file, run "Remote-Containers: Rebuild Container" from the command palette.
+After editing the configuration file, run "Dev Containers: Rebuild Container" from the command palette.
 See the `VS Code devcontainer.json reference
 <https://code.visualstudio.com/docs/remote/devcontainerjson-reference>`_
 and the `GitHub introduction to dev containers